 The court decides whether a possession order should be made.
 It can decide to:

 - make an outright possession order

-- make a suspended possession order
+- make a suspended or postponed possession order

-- make a money judgment.
+- make a money judgement against you

 These conditions are explained on the court order.
-For example you may be ordered to pay off rent you owe at a certain amount each week or not to cause further disturbance to your neighbours.
+For example, you may be ordered to pay off any rent you owe at a certain amount each week or not to cause further disturbance to your neighbours.

-This is called 'adjourning the case'.
-It can be done either indefinitely or for a fixed period of time.
-This might happen if:
+This is called adjourning the case.
+This can be done either indefinitely or for a fixed period of time.

 - your landlord says you have a certain type of tenancy but you disagree

 - the judge gives you more time to sort out a housing benefit claim

 - you don't owe much and you don't have a history of rent arrears